 BY TRAVELLER INSPIRE

 2KW is the kind of world-famous destination bar that visitors put on their must-do list and locals love as their go-to.
-Award-winning hospitality creator and part of the fabric of Adelaide, Martin Palmer, has played on all the strengths of a beautiful site and with a stellar lineup of hospitality professionals, has delivered an exciting new standard in South Australian bars.
+Award-winning hospitality creator and part of the fabric of Adelaide, Martin Palmer, has played on all the strengths of a beautiful site and with a stellar line-up of hospitality professionals, has delivered an exciting new standard in South Australian bars.

 2. La Rambla

-La Rambla is the ambition come to life of three young friends with a love of all things Spanish.
+is the ambition come to life of three young friends with a love of all things Spanish.
 They’ve transformed a 150-year-old warehouse, exposing its old, rustic features as a backdrop to earthy, authentically Spanish eats – the chef is Spanish – and a well-priced drinks menu that ranges from jugs of sangria, to Spanish beers, fine wines and cocktails.

-As authentic as its Spanish notes are, La Rambla is also distinctly South Australian, with a playful, young approach underpinning the classy food and drink.
 Open for lunch, and with DJs in the evening, this is a place to relax, have fun, and wave your hands about in passionate Spaniard-style conversation over a $15 cocktail or two.

 La Rambla is located at 28 Peel Street, Adelaide.
-For more information, phone: 08 410 0020.
+Photo courtesy of La Rambla Facebook page.

 Bank Street Social

-Bank Street Social is so proudly South Australian even the pizzas are named after the state’s splendid food regions.
+is so proudly South Australian even the pizzas are named after the state’s splendid food regions.
 Regional by name, regional by nature; each is resplendent in the ingredients native to their moniker.
 The Barossa features roast Barossa chicken, The Hills features Mount Barker chorizo, Hills potato, and local parmesan, The Vale is laden with McLaren Vale olives among other delicious ingredients and The Riverland is seasoned with Murray River pink salt.

 Bank Street Social is located at 48 Hindley Street, Adelaide.